HumanMovementNeuroscience/capstone/docs/course_materials/assignments/assignment3/assignment3-student-instructions.md

 #### 👉 IMPORTANT DON'T SKIP THIS STEP 👈
 - ONCE YOU HAVE SENT THE MESSAGE TO THE CHANNEL, ADD A 🤖 REACTION SO THE BOT WILL USE THAT MESSAGE IN ITS SYSTEM PROMPT

-NOTES -
-- You can and will be changing this message regularly, so don't over think it!
-You're not getting married to it, so just get something down and you can and will  tweak/hone/improve continuously moving forward
-- By the way, this practice of changing the bot's behavior by changing its system prompt is called [Prompt Engineering](https://platform.openai.com/docs/guides/prompt-engineering)

 ---
 #### Step 2 - Pick your favorite topic tag, and make a channel conifigured for discussion of that topic
 1. Make a new channel in your category